test-denar/superb-velociraptor/content/pages/index.md

     subtitle: What I do
     features:
       - title: Content Creation
-        subtitle: Website, blog, social media and more.
+        subtitle: 'Website, blog, social media and more.'
         content: >-
           I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers,